alebele/Bachelor-Project/README.md

 physical interface of the power supply.

 This digital control provides semi-remote management of the power supply that is connected to the PC or to a remote setup.
-Thus, the engineers can adjust the voltage and current limit of the power supply from distance, when they need to work from home.
+Thus, the testers can adjust the voltage and current limit of the power supply from distance, when they need to work from home.

-This project provides the following features:
+Within the project, the following actions can be performed:
 - logging: the process through which the voltage and current consumption, along with the simulation time, are stored in the log file
 - reporting: feature that generates a graph showing the changes of voltage and